-The most anticipated music and arts event in Hong Kong’s annual event line-up, before 2019’s cancellation due to the protests, Clockenflap had grown in ten short years to become one of the largest music festivals in Asia.
+After a three year absence, he most anticipated music and arts event in Hong Kong’s annual event line-up is back!
+Before 2019’s cancellation due to the protests (do we even need to mention 2020?), Clockenflap had grown in ten short years to become one of the largest music festivals in Asia.

 With names like the Flaming Lips, The Chemical Brothers, Erykah Badhu and David Byrne performing in previous years, it’s no wonder that many people have planned their trip to Hong Kong to coincide with this fantastic collection of local and international talent.